intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 ```

 3. If you would like to run Inception V3 FP32 inference and test for
 accuracy, you will need the ImageNet dataset.
-Benchmarking for latency
+Running for latency
 and throughput do not require the ImageNet dataset.
 Instructions for
 downloading the dataset and converting it to the TF Records format can
 be found in the TensorFlow documentation